The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information

-\underline{\it Residual multiplicity fluctuation.} Figure~\ref{fig:3}a displays results obtained using $N(\pT)$ via Eq.~\eqref{eq:5} for different event activity selections.
-These results show a similar increasing trend with $\pT$ but exhibit significant vertical shifts among them.
-These event-activity-class-dependent shifts can drastically alter the values of $\pTc$, and for event classes based on $\npart$ or $\nch$ in the forward rapidity, the obtained $v_0(\pT)$ never crosses zero, implying local spectra the fluctuations and overall multiplicity fluctuations are entangled.
-In contrast, results based on $n(\pT)$ in Fig.~\ref{fig:3}b cluster nicely together with a common zero-crossing point around the average transverse momentum of the inclusive spectra, implying that $v_0(\pT)$ obtained from fractional spectra is insensitive to the event class selection.
-Figure~\ref{fig:3}c demonstrates that the differences between Fig.~\ref{fig:3}a and Fig.~\ref{fig:3}b are largely accounted for by the $\Delta v_0$ correlation calculated using Eq.~\eqref{eq:6}.
+Figure~\ref{fig:3}a displays $v_0'(\pT)$ obtained from the unnormalized spectrum $N(\pT)$ for different event activity definitions.
+While all curves show a similar increasing trend with $\pT$, they exhibit different vertical offsets.
+These event-activity-dependent offsets can substantially alter the zero-crossing point $\pTc$: for event classes based on $\npart$ or $\nch$ measured in forward rapidity, $v_0'(\pT)$ never crosses zero, indicating the strong influence of global multiplicity fluctuations.
+In stark contrast, Fig.~\ref{fig:3}b shows that results based on the normalized spectrum $n(\pT)$ cluster together with a common zero-crossing point near the average transverse momentum of the inclusive spectrum ($\sim$1~GeV).
+This demonstrates that $v_0(\pT)$ obtained from fractional spectra is largely insensitive to the event activity definition, precisely as expected if it successfully isolates spectral shape fluctuations from global multiplicity effects.

-Figure~\ref{fig:4}a compares the actual difference $v_0'(\pT)-v_0(\pT)$ (points) with the predicted difference $\Delta v_0$ (dotted lines) as a function $\pT$.
-The $v_0'(\pT)-v_0(\pT)$ is nearly constant and is well reproduced by $\Delta v_0$.
-Figure~\ref{fig:4}b compares the centrality dependence of $v_0'(\pT)-v_0(\pT)$ at $\pT=1$ GeV (points) with the predicted $\Delta v_0$ (dotted lines), both scaled by $\sqrt{\npart}$.
-Again, they show remarkable agreement across the full centrality range.

-These results indicate that the observable $v_0(\pT)$ provides a data-driven way to separate fluctuations in global multiplicity and $\pT$-dependent spectral shape.
-This correction term increases with the $\eta$ gap between the particles of interest and those used to define event activity, consistent with the behavior of multiplicity decorrelation $\frac{\lr{\delta N(\eta_1)\delta N(\eta_2)}}{\lr{N(\eta_1)}\lr{N(\eta_2)}}$~\cite{Bzdak:2012tp,Jia:2015jga} measured by ATLAS previously~\cite{ATLAS:2016rbh}.
-Some of these effects can be attributed to inherent longitudinal centrality decorrelation in the initial state of heavy-ion collisions~\cite{Jia:2020tvb}, resulting from a combined effect of forward-backward fluctuations in the particle production profile associated with each source and the asymmetry in the number of participating nucleons in the forward and backward directions.

-Since the HIJING model is based on an independent source picture, various quantities involved in $\Delta v_0$ are expected to follow simple scaling laws descibed in Eq.~\eqref{eq:9}.
-We explicitly verified three relations, $\lr{\delta N_a \delta [\pT]_b}$, $\rho(N_a, [\pT]_b)$ and $\sqrt{\npart} \Delta v_0$ in Figure~\ref{fig:5}.
-They are approximately constant or vary slowly with centrality.
+The key validation appears in Fig.~\ref{fig:3}c: when the offset correction $\Delta v_0$ via Eq.~\eqref{eq:6} is applied to the $N(\pT)$-based results, they collapse onto the $n(\pT)$-based results.
+This confirms that the difference between the two approaches is indeed a $\pT$-independent constant offset, exactly as predicted by our formalism.